Unlimited stock market payouts sounds pretty good, doesn’t it?

 In the interests of keeping this review objective, I’m only going to focus on reviews about Income On Demand itself.
 The feedback I found for IOD was mixed, but mostly negative.

 It seems people are getting the training and weekly emails as promised, so it’s not a scam in that sense.
-But some feel misled about what they thought they were buying, and what they actually received.
+But some seem to feel misled about what they thought they were buying, and what they actually received.
 And that they information is second rate.
 As you would expect, there are also people saying the opposite.

 Here’s a negative review to show you what I mean….